On the Waring Rank of Binary Forms: Introduction

 We now outline the remainder of the paper.

-In Section 2, after briefly discussing apolarity, we recall Sylvester's 1851 Theorem (Theorem 2.1) and the Apolarity Lemma (Theorem 2.2).
-We prove that if $f \in K[x,y]_d$ and $k <\frac{d+2}{2},$ then $(f^{\perp})_k$ is generated by a projectively unique form in $K[x,y]$ (unless it is empty).
+In Section \ref{2}, after briefly discussing apolarity, we recall Sylvester's 1851 Theorem (Theorem \ref{Sylvester}) and the Apolarity Lemma (Theorem \ref{apolarity}).
+We review the result that if $f \in K[x,y]_d$ and $k <\frac{d+2}{2}$ such that $(f^{\perp})_{k-1}=\{0\},$ then $(f^{\perp})_k$ is generated by a projectively unique form in $K[x,y]$ (Corollary \ref{unique_apolar}).
 Let $f$ be a binary form of degree $d$ and $L_K(f)=d$, we say that $f$ has \textit{full $K$-rank}.
-We include a well-known result on the binary forms of full Waring rank (Theorem 2.4) and a recent result on the real case (Theorem 2.5).
+We include a well-known result on the binary forms of full Waring rank (Theorem \ref{full_rank}) and a recent result on the real case (Theorem \ref{full_real_rank}).
 We conclude this section by recalling the classification of binary forms of Waring rank 1 and 2 which was given in \cite{Re1}.
-We apply these theorems and observations in Section 3 and Section 4.
+We apply these theorems and observations in Section \ref{3} and Section \ref{4}.

-In Section 3, we first show that if $f$ is a binary form of degree $d,$ not a $d$-th power, and $\alpha_i$ is a root of multiplicity $m_i $ of $f,$ then $L_\mathbb{C}(f) \geq m_i +1$ (Theorem 3.1).
-It directly follows that $L_{\mathbb{C}}({\ell_0}^{d-2}\ell_1\ell_2)=L_\mathbb{R}({\ell_0}^{d-2} p)=d-1$ where $\ell_i$'s are distinct binary linear forms and $p$ is an irreducible quadratic (Corollaries 3.2 and 3.3).
-Theorem 3.1 combines with \cite[Theorem 3.2]{Re1} into Corollary 3.4: if $f$ is a real binary form of degree $d,$ not a $d-$th power, with $\tau$ real roots (counting multiplicities), and $\alpha_i$ is a root of multiplicity $m_i$ of $f,$ then $L_{\mathbb{R}}(f) \geq \max (\tau, m_i +1).$ We then show that if $f_\lambda(x,y)=x^{2k}+\binom{2k}{k}\lambda x^k y^k+y^{2k},~ \lambda \neq 0,~k\geq 2,$ then $L_\mathbb{R}(f_\lambda) \in \{2k-2,2k-1\}$ (Theorem 3.5).
-The minimal representations of $f_\lambda$ are parameterized in Theorem~3.6.
+In Section \ref{3}, we first show that if $f$ is a binary form of degree $d,$ not a $d$-th power, and $\alpha_i$ is a root of multiplicity $m_i $ of $f,$ then $L_\mathbb{C}(f) \geq m_i +1$ (Theorem \ref{complex_bound}).
+It directly follows that $L_{\mathbb{C}}({\ell_0}^{d-2}\ell_1\ell_2)=L_\mathbb{R}({\ell_0}^{d-2} p)=d-1$ where $\ell_i$'s are distinct binary linear forms and $p$ is an irreducible quadratic (Corollaries \ref{complex} and \ref{real}).
+Theorem \ref{complex_bound} combines with \cite[Theorem 3.2]{Re1} into Corollary \ref{real_bound}: if $f$ is a real binary form of degree $d,$ not a $d$-th power, with $\tau$ real roots (counting multiplicities), and $\alpha_i$ is a root of multiplicity $m_i$ of $f,$ then $L_{\mathbb{R}}(f) \geq \max (\tau, m_i +1).$ We then show that if $f_\lambda(x,y)=x^{2k}+\binom{2k}{k}\lambda x^k y^k+y^{2k},~ \lambda \neq 0 \in \mathbb{R},~k\geq 3,$ then $L_\mathbb{R}(f_\lambda) \in \{2k-2,2k-1\}$ (Theorem \ref{definite_rank}).
+The minimal representations of $f_\lambda$ are parameterized in Theorem \ref{definite_rep}.

-In Section 4, we completely classify binary forms of Waring rank 3 (Theorem 4.1).
-We then look at the special case when the underlying field $K$ is a real closed field (Corollary 4.2).
+In Section \ref{4}, we study binary forms with unique minimal representation.
+We show that if $f \in K[x,y]_d$ and $L_{\mathbb{C}}(f)=r < \frac{d+2}{2}$, then there exist a field extension $S/K$ such that $L_S(f)=r$ and $[S:K]$ divides $r!$ (Theorem \ref{classification}).
+We then look at the special case when the underlying field $K$ is a real closed field and $r=3$ (Corollary \ref{real_closed}).